P0W/trading_with_shoonya/README.md

 ## Description

 This project is a trading bot built with Python.
-It uses the `shoonya.py` script to place a short straddle and then monitors the live MTM
+It uses the `shoonya_transaction.py` script to place a short straddle, with OTM stop losses and then monitors the live MTM

-It works (and tested) with NIFTY, BANKNIFTY, FINNIFTY, SENSEX, BANKEX, MIDCPNIFTY options.
+It works (and tested) with NIFTY, BANKNIFTY, FINNIFTY, SENSEX, BANKEX, MIDCPNIFTY, CRUDEOIL options.

 ```
 Straddle orders for NIFTY, BANKNIFTY, FINNIFTY, MIDCPNIFTY and USDINR